glscene/LZScene/README.md

 # GLSceneLCL
-GLSceneLCL is a graphic engine based on OpenGL and LCL components for Lazarus
+GLSceneLCL is a graphic engine based on OpenGL and LCL components for development cross-platform applications in Lazarus IDE